score-spec/community-provisioners/examples/environment/README.md

 Prerequisites:
-- You need to have `python` installed, this provisioner is using Python to load the `.env` file.
+- Have `python` installed, this provisioner is using Python to load the `.env` file.

 ## For `score-compose`
 ```bash